Last Updated on

 - 4 scallions, chopped

-- Put soy sauce, rice vinegar, ginger, garlic, sesame seeds, sesame oil, red pepper flakes, cornstarch and honey into a bowl and whisk well until fully combined.
+- Put soy sauce, rice vinegar, ginger, garlic, sesame seeds, sesame oil, honey, red pepper flakes and cornstarch into a liquid measuring cup and stir well until fully combined.
 Set aside.

 - Cut the tofu into 3/4-inch to 1-inch cubes.